 Each eligible student will be offered an additional academic expenses grant of up to $9,200 in 2020/21 academic year.
 The actual amount of subsidy receivable is to be determined with respect to the student’s level of assistance assessed in the means test of the Student Finance Office (SFO).

 - All local students with financial needs can apply for a loan capped at the tuition fee level from the Government Non-means-tested Loan Scheme.
 Applications are non-means-tested and the interest will be charged once the loan is drawn down.

 - Local full-time government-funded students with financial needs can also apply for assistance from the PolyU Financial Assistance Scheme.
-Special consideration may be given to necessary expenses incurred from the disability.
+Special consideration will be given to the necessary expenses incurred because of the disability.